Free Things to Do in Belize brochure! US and Canadian residents fill out our form below. Or scroll down for recommendations below.

 (Right, sea kayaking at Glover's Reef, Adventure Island package.)

 Looking for a free Belize map?
 Or do you want to buy a Belize road map?
-Using a map as you plan your Belize trip will help to visualize the best sequence for activities.
+Using a map as you plan your Belize trip will help to visualize the best sequence for activities and where to stay to be near what you want to do.
 For information on Belize City hotels and Belize facts, visit our Belize page.

 Ian Anderson's Jungle Lodge